 But what if I end up looking ignorant for asking an ignorant question?

-There’s no such thing as a question you shouldn’t entertain.
+There’s no such thing as a question you shouldn’t ask.
 There is such a thing as a question that you shouldn’t ask a person.
-And you can avoid asking them by doing your research.
+You can avoid asking them by doing your research.

-Suppose you googled and you did not see an answer, but you still worry that asking this question will make you look uninformed.
-You dread the idea that someone might say “oh my god, how do you not know this?”
-You’ll be a laughing stock.
-They’ll see you as a hack!
+So you googled and you did not see an answer, but you still worry that asking this question will make you look uninformed.
+What if someone says “oh my god, how do you not know this?”
+You’ll be a laughing stock!

 There are helpful people who will gladly answer your questions.
 There are also jerks who will try to make you feel small for not knowing things.
 Maybe they’ll make stuff up to hide the fact that they don’t have the answer.
 Some especially jerky jerks will do both of those things for the same question!